Moving Online: Support for our Students

 To request a change in your program of study, contact Kathy Liles, Student Success Specialist, at firstname.lastname@example.org.
 If you would prefer to speak to Kathy by phone or Collaborate video conference, send an email to her requesting to schedule a time to talk.

 Just because we aren’t on campus, doesn’t mean we don’t have student activities.
-Check out our virtual student activities for the month of April.
+Check for any current virtual student activities.